Author: Joe Malinchak

 I have been building balsa model airplanes since I was a child, and I have tried many techniques to apply tissue or other coverings.
 We all have our proven and favorite methods.
 Mine is using a glue stick to apply the material.
 I prefer the Avery brand.

-I recently finished the easy-to-build, great-flying Retro RC camp e’Racer.
+I recently finished the easy-to-build, great-flying Retro RC Camp e'Racer.
 Joe Hass did a great review of the kit in the September 2013 issue of MA.
-The model uses a light, preprinted, paper covering material.
+The model uses a light, preprinted paper covering material.

-The glue stick method did not add weight, but the spray adhesive did.
-My model weighed in at 41 grams ready to fly, which is on the lighter side of the model’s suggested weight!
+With the glue stick method, you can easily reposition the material if necessary.
+The glue stick method did not add weight, whereas the spray adhesive did.
+My model weighed in at 41 grams ready-to-fly, which is on the lighter side of the model's suggested weight!

 I also used permanent markers to color all of the plywood parts.